 These medications primarily help a person manage specific symptoms of withdrawal.
 In addition, since cocaine addiction is often the result of self-medicating for underlying mental health issues, a person might have a return of mental health symptoms.
 Therefore, their treatment team could recommend anti-depressants or anti-anxiety medications during detox.

-Cocaine Detox and Withdrawal Timeline
+Cocaine Detox and Withdrawal Timeline in California

 Generally, cocaine detox will go through the following timeline: